 Motor carriers, freight brokers and freight forwarders need to provide insurance declarations to the FMCSA before they are granted authority to operate.

-But comparing costs is arguably the most important aspect of comparison shopping.
+But comparing quotes is arguably the most important aspect of comparison shopping.
 Getting quotes from different insurers is something that sheds light on what options are the most feasible.
-For those who don’t have time to perform all of this research, brokers can quickly get quotes from various insurance providers.
+For those who don’t have time to perform all of this research, brokers can quickly get quotes from various providers.

 We took a number of factors into consideration when selecting and recommending the best available options for commercial truck insurance.